Capital Gains Tax Calculator

 FAQ:

-No. It estimates one capital gain scenario using the selected inputs.
-A final return may need lot-level records, netting against other gains and losses, Form 8949, Schedule D, Form 8960, state forms, estimated tax rules, and adviser review.
+No. It estimates one capital gain scenario from the selected inputs.
+A return may need lot-level records, Form 8949, Schedule D, Form 8960, state forms, estimated tax rules, and adviser review.

-Why does other taxable income affect a long-term capital gain?
+Why does other taxable income change a long-term gain?

-Include NIIT when your MAGI and net investment income may exceed the filing-status threshold.
-The calculator estimates NIIT on the lesser of taxable gain or MAGI over the threshold, but a real Form 8960 calculation can include other investment income and adjustments.
+Include NIIT when MAGI and net investment income may exceed the filing-status threshold.
+The estimate applies 3.8% to the lesser of taxable gain or MAGI above the threshold, but a full Form 8960 calculation can include other investment income and adjustments.

-You can model a digital asset sale when it is held as a capital asset and you know the proceeds, basis, fees, holding period, and loss offsets.
-The calculator does not identify lots, reconstruct wallet history, decide ordinary-income events, or prepare digital asset reporting.
+Yes, when the disposition is treated as a capital asset sale and you know the proceeds, basis, fees, holding period, and loss offsets.
+It does not reconstruct wallet history, choose lots, decide ordinary-income events, or prepare digital asset reporting.

 Glossary: